Field Use Permit Process

 Field use reservations (for city (parks), elementary and junior high school district fields) are made through Parks & Recreation by application.
 Reservations may be made for scheduled youth organization seasonal use, games, sports contests, tournaments, camps & clinics and hourly rentals.
 Practices are first-come, first-served for everyone.
 If a field is not permitted to an organization or group then use is first-come, first-served.

 Field use fees vary based on residency or type of rental.
 Contact Jean at 503-675-3901 for rental rates.

 - All field rental fees from groups other than non-local youth organizations are due at least 7 days in advance of the scheduled activity or the field permit will not be approved.

-- A 50% deposit of field fees is due at least 14 days in advance to reserve (permit) fields for tournaments and camps.
+- The amount of field fees is due at least 14 days in advance to reserve (permit) fields for tournaments and camps.
 This is based on the amount of fields requested for the event.
-If the deposit is not received at least 14 days in advance, the fields will be released back to the public.
+If the payment is not received at least 14 days in advance, the fields will be released back to the public.